llk010502/Financial_LLM/README.md

-# Likun's-FinGPT-Research
-This repo is for recording and post my research and practice with FinGPT
+This repo is for recording and post my research and practice with FinGPT&FinRobot